Truck Drivers Cannot See Your Vehicle If You Cannot See Them

 • Swinging Turns: Many large commercial trucks display caution signage about wide turns.
 When effecting a swing, truck drivers routinely lose sight of cars around them.
 Remain at a safe distance and give truckers a wide berth when making turns.

 The rules of the road dictate that we must all practice diligent safety and maintain control over our motor vehicles.
 In these and many other scenarios, freight haulers are tasked with avoiding crashes and the sometimes catastrophic injuries that result.
 As an Indiana law firm that puts people first, we care more about working families than settling truck accident lawsuits.
-That’s why, as experienced rollover truck accident lawyer, we hope these safety tips will make a difference.
-We hope these safety tips will.
+That’s why we hope these safety tips will make a difference.

 Tips to Avoid Accidents with Trucks